yuvrajsingh2304/Newsletter_2023/Content/SoA/Gazal.md

 - Planning for informal commercial sector in Jalandhar city.International journal for research in engineering application & management (IJREAM).
 ISSN: 2454-9150

 ### Ar.Gazal Soni
-- Analysis of Housing Structure and Urban Form of Rajsamand Town, Rajasthan Gazal Soni, Aasna Arora (ISSN-2349-5162) Volume 5, Issue 12
+- Analysis of Housing Structure and Urban Form of Rajsamand Town, Rajasthan Gazal Soni (ISSN-2349-5162) Volume 5, Issue 12
 - Study of an Urban Area, Udaipur Gazal Soni, Pranav Prabhakar (ISSN-2349-5162) Volume 6, Issue 1
-- Study and analysis of Physical and Social Infrastructure of Katra Dulo, Amritsar Gazal Soni, Aasna Arora (E-ISSN 2348-1269, P- ISSN 2349-5138) Volume 5, Issue 4
+- Study and analysis of Physical and Social Infrastructure of Katra Dulo, Amritsar Gazal Soni (E-ISSN 2348-1269, P- ISSN 2349-5138) Volume 5, Issue 4
-- An Assessment of Road Markings, Signs and Signals around Schools in Amritsar City GazalSoni, Aasna Arora ISSN:0971-1260 Vol-22-Issue-34
+- An Assessment of Road Markings, Signs and Signals around Schools in Amritsar City GazalSoni (ISSN:0971-1260 Vol-22-Issue-34)

 ### Ar.Parul Kaur
 - Theory of Biomimcry in Urbanscape.
 Journal of Civil Engineering and Environmental Technology (JCEET), Volume 4 Issue 3.